solana-foundation/solana-improvement-documents/proposals/0046-optimistic-cluster-restart-automation.md

    switched from fork F to fork D, 80% of the cluster can switch to fork D if that turns out to be the heaviest fork.

-4. **Verify the heaviest fork of the leader**
+4. **Verify the heaviest fork of the coordinator**

-   While everyone will calculate its own heaviest fork in previous step, only one leader specified on command line will send out its heaviest fork via Gossip.
-Everyone else will check and accept the choice from the leader only.
+   While everyone will calculate its own heaviest fork in previous step, only one coordinator specified on command line will send out its heaviest fork via Gossip.
+Everyone else will check and accept the choice from the coordinator only.

    We use a new gossip message `RestartHeaviestFork`, its fields are:

    * `slot`: `u64` slot of the picked block.
    * `hash`: `Hash` bank hash of the picked block.

-   After deciding heaviest block, the leader gossip `RestartHeaviestFork(X.slot, X.hash)` out, where X is the block the leader picked locally in previous step.
-The leader will stay up until manually restarted by its operator.
+   After deciding heaviest block, the coordinator gossip `RestartHeaviestFork(X.slot, X.hash)` out, where X is the block the coordinator picked locally in previous step.
+The coordinator will stay up until manually restarted by its operator.

-   For every non-leader validator, it will perform the following actions on the heaviest fork sent by the leader:
+   For every non-coordinator validator, it will perform the following actions on the heaviest fork sent by the coordinator:

    1. If the bank selected is missing locally, repair this slot and all slots with higher stake.